icgc-argo/argo-docs/docs/release-notes/dictionary-releases.md

 ### Bug Fixes
-- Previously missing stage groups `Stage IVE` and `Stage IVS` for Ann Abor staging system has been added, as well as adding support for the `Stage II bulky` for the Lugano staging system.
+- Previously missing stage groups `Stage IVE` and `Stage IVS` for Ann Arbor staging system has been added, as well as adding support for the `Stage II bulky` for the Lugano staging system.

-- In the `primary_diagnosis` table, there was a misleading combination of field indicating the status/number of lymph nodes examined during clinical diagnosis.
-When the `number_lymph_nodes_examined` is left blank, a value of 0 for `number_lymph_nodes_positive` could be unclearly misinterpreted as several things:
+- In the `primary_diagnosis` table, there was a misleading combination of fields indicating the status/number of lymph nodes examined during clinical diagnosis.
+When the `number_lymph_nodes_examined` is left blank, a value of 0 for `number_lymph_nodes_positive` could be misinterpreted as several things:
   - an unknown number of lymph nodes were tested or
   - none were found to be positive for cancer or
   - no lymph nodes were examined.